-Relevant events-
+Relevant events -

-On December 23, 2019, the total payment of the DANHOS16-2 bond was made, which corresponded to the Fiduciary Stock Certificates (CEBURES) issued on July 11, 2016, the amount settled is 1,000 million pesos.
+On December 23, 2019, the total of the DANHOS16-2 bond was paid, which corresponded to the Fiduciary Stock Certificates (CEBURES for its acronym in spanish) issued on July 11, 2016, the amount settled is for 1,000 million pesos.

-On December 13, 2019, the Michin Aquarium in Parque Puebla was successfully inaugurated, which complements the entertainment offer of the plaza and generates a significant additional flow of visitors.
+On December 13, 2019, the Michin Aquarium in Parque Puebla was successfully opened, this complements the entertainment offer of the property and generates a significant additional flow of visitors.

-The construction of Parque Tepeyac is in process and is progressing according to the work program.
-As of December 31, 2019, an overall advance of 21.6% was recorded.
-The project is anchored with department stores, commercial, entertainment and self-service chains and has successfully started the commercialization plan, with the estimated opening date of the last quarter of 2021.
+The construction of Parque Tepeyac is in process and is progressing according to the construction program.
+As of December 31, 2019, a 21.6% of advance was recorded.
+The project is anchored with department stores, commercial, entertainment and self-service chains and has successfully started the commercialization plan, with an estimated opening date in the last quarter of 2021.

-On July 5, 2019, in the extraordinary meeting it was approved to make an adjustment to the consideration of the commercial component of Toreo Parque Central and Torre Virreyes, which represent the cancellation of 7,269,854 CBFIs and issue of 16,412,966 CBFIs, respectively, resulting in a net issue of 9,143,112 CBFIs.
-The process to determine the contribution value of said assets, which were in development at the time, was set out in the Initial Public Offering documents with the idea of valuing them based on the stabilized flow they will generate.
-After the process, the adjustment was approved by our Technical Committee, adhering to the best market practices, resulting in a partial cancellation of titles in Toreo and managing to negotiate a substantially smaller issue than that corresponding to Torre Virreyes, thus managing to align interests between contributors and minority investors.
+On July 5, 2019, it was approved by an extraordinary meeting to make an adjustment to the consideration of the commercial component of Toreo Parque Central and Torre Virreyes, which represent the cancellation of 7,269,854 CBFIs and issue of 16,412,966 CBFIs, respectively, resulting in a net issuance of 9,143,112 CBFIs.
+The process to determine the contribution value of such assets, which were in development at the time, was settled out in the Initial Public Offering documents with the idea of valuing them based on the stabilized flow that they would generate.
+Concluded the process, the adjustment was approved by our Technical Committee, adhering to the best market practices, resulting in a partial cancellation of titles in Toreo and negociating a substantially smaller issuance corresponding to Torre Virreyes, archieving to align interests between contributors and minority investors.

-On September 26, 2019, the exchange of the "DANHOS13" Real Estate Fiduciary Stock Certificates was exchanged, which covers the cancellation of the 7,269,854 CBFIs for the adjustment to the consideration of Toreo Parque Central and the issuance of 101,462,966 CBFIs that include 16,412,966 CBFIs for the adjustment to the consideration of Torre Virreyes and 85,050,000 CBFIs for future Advisory Considerations.
+On September 26, 2019, the exchange of the "DANHOS13" Real Estate Fiduciary Stock Certificates (CBFIs) was made, this covers the cancellation of the 7,269,854 CBFIs for the adjustment to the consideration of Toreo Parque Central and the issuance of 101,462,966 CBFIs which includes 16,412,966 CBFIs corresponding to the adjustment of the Torre Virreyes consideration of 85,050,000 CBFIs for future Advisory Considerations.

-On April 15, 2019, the opening to the public of the Hotel in Parque Puebla was successfully completed, generating income at the beginning of the second quarter of 2019, for which approximately 9,596 m2 of gross profitable area was incorporated into the Operating Portfolio to achieve approximately 892,000 m2 of ARB.
+On April 15, 2019, the opening to the public of the Hotel in Parque Puebla was successfully completed, generating income at the beginning of the second quarter of 2019, which incorporated approximately 9,596 m2 of gross profitable into the Operating Portfolio to achieve approximately 892,000 m2 of ARB.